-Field or Button Description Absolute pressure dosing [check box] Specifies pressure targets in mmHg, mbar, or kPa instead of relative pressure.
+Field or Button Description Absolute pressure dos- ing [check box] Specifies pressure targets in mmHg, mbar, or kPa instead of relative pressure.
 If this option is selected, the Relative Pressure labels and entries change to Absolute Pressure in the selected pressure units.
-This option is typically selected when using adsorptives at analysis conditions above the critical point of the gas; for example, H2 adsorption on carbon at liquid nitrogen temperature.
 Adsorptive [drop-down box] Select an Adsorptive Properties file from the list of defined gases to be used for analysis.
 After selection, click Edit to modify adsorptive properties.
 See Adsorptive Properties on page 4 - 2 .
 Analysis Conditions [drop-down box] Use to browse for an Analysis Conditions file that contains analysis condition parameters to be used in the analysis.
-Backfill [button] Select gas for backfilling the sample tube at the start and end of an analysis.